centrifugal/centrifugo/misc/release/notes.md

 ### Improvements

-* WebSocket frame ping pong now inherits values from `client.ping_interval` and `client.pong_timeout` [#1033](https://github.com/centrifugal/centrifugo/pull/1033).
-This is true for bot bidirectional and unidirectional WebSocket transports.
+* WebSocket frame ping-pong now inherits values from `client.ping_interval` and `client.pong_timeout` [#1033](https://github.com/centrifugal/centrifugo/pull/1033).
+This applies to both bidirectional and unidirectional WebSocket transports.
-* Support for `cf_connect` for unidirectional WebSocket, similar to what Centrifugo has for unidirectional SSE, [#1033](https://github.com/centrifugal/centrifugo/pull/1033).
-This helps to connect to the unidirectional WebSocket endpoint without the requirement to send first connect message from client to server.
-See [updated docs](https://centrifugal.dev/docs/transports/uni_websocket#send-connect-request).
+* Support for `cf_connect` in unidirectional WebSocket, similar to what Centrifugo provides for unidirectional SSE [#1033](https://github.com/centrifugal/centrifugo/pull/1033).
+This allows connecting to the unidirectional WebSocket endpoint without requiring the client to send the first connect message to the server.
+See the [updated docs](https://centrifugal.dev/docs/transports/uni_websocket#send-connect-request).
-* Slightly faster unidirectional WebSocket connection establishment due to reduced allocations [#1033](https://github.com/centrifugal/centrifugo/pull/1033)
+* Slightly faster unidirectional WebSocket connection establishment due to reduced allocations [#1033](https://github.com/centrifugal/centrifugo/pull/1033).
-* Extrapolate custom env variables in `MapStringString` config fields [#1034](https://github.com/centrifugal/centrifugo/pull/1034).
-This may help to define secret map values in config via separate env variables.
-See [updated docs for env vars](https://centrifugal.dev/docs/server/configuration#os-environment-variables).
+* Extrapolate custom environment variables in `MapStringString` config fields [#1034](https://github.com/centrifugal/centrifugo/pull/1034).
+This helps define secret map values in config via separate environment variables.
+See the [updated docs for environment variables](https://centrifugal.dev/docs/server/configuration#os-environment-variables).
-* Centrifugo helm chart is now published to GitHub Container Registry.
+* Centrifugo Helm chart is now published to GitHub Container Registry.
 See https://github.com/orgs/centrifugal/packages?repo_name=helm-charts.
-Contributed by @1995parham
+Contributed by @1995parham.
+* Small improvement in the web UI to show milliseconds in request times sent from the Actions page.

 ### Fixes

-* Fix flags priority: flags must override envs [#1029](https://github.com/centrifugal/centrifugo/pull/1029) - this is a regression in Centrifugo v6.
-This changes Centrifugo behavior, but fixing this seems a right step – we follow [the documented behavior](https://centrifugal.dev/docs/server/configuration#configuration-sources), it worked like this in the previous Centrifugo versions, more natural for software.
-And generally this should not affect production setups which rarely use command line flags.
+* Fix flags priority: flags must override environment variables [#1029](https://github.com/centrifugal/centrifugo/pull/1029).
+This regression in Centrifugo v6 changes behavior, but it restores the [documented behavior](https://centrifugal.dev/docs/server/configuration#configuration-sources), matches previous versions, and is more natural for software.
+In general, this should not affect production setups, which rarely use command-line flags.
-* Fix none log level using proper `zerolog` level [#1027](https://github.com/centrifugal/centrifugo/pull/1027)
+* Fix `none` log level by using the proper `zerolog` level [#1027](https://github.com/centrifugal/centrifugo/pull/1027).
+Also warns if the configured log level is incorrect.
-* Fix missing webtransport in usage stats [#1028](https://github.com/centrifugal/centrifugo/pull/1028)
+* Fix missing WebTransport in usage stats [#1028](https://github.com/centrifugal/centrifugo/pull/1028).

 ### Miscellaneous